 The Origin of the Series

-I conceived the Kendra Veiss / Strategic Entanglements series as a result of a mental game, in which I asked myself a series of questions about how certain kinds of people would act and behave in specific situations.
-At the time, I was looking for a romance book that I could really enjoy, and not really finding anything quite to my taste.
+I conceived the Kendra Veiss series as a result of a mental game, in which I asked myself a series of questions about how certain kinds of people would act and behave in specific situations.

-So instead, I created two protagonists in my head to play with.
-I decided to place them in a highly stressful environment, because I am fascinated by how people function under stress.
-Defining stressful, I made it psychologically brutal, and potentially physically dangerous.
-The right setting immediately suggested itself: espionage.
-The lawless kingdom of amorality and shadows.
-I set my story in an alternative Earth called Terra, so I could do what I liked with nationalities, history, political agendas – even reality itself!
+I created protagonists and placed them in a highly stressful environment, emotionally brutal and physically dangerous environment, because I am fascinated by how people function under stress.
+The right setting immediately suggested itself: intelligence - the kingdom of amorality and shadows.
+I set my story on an alternative Earth called Terra, so I could do what I liked with nationalities, history, political agendas – even reality itself!
 What fun! 😊

 I then gave my protagonists personalities that were flawed but interesting (as befitting good spies).
 I made them emotionally guarded though outwardly highly competent and intrepid.
 And then, for good measure, I made them ideological enemies.